Alt Text

 The Speed Test

 WalkAppeal Test 3 is simple: how slow are people moving?
 The slower, the better.
 If everyone is walking really fast, the place is either really boring or dangerous.
-Good urbanism where people sit or better yet lie down is neither and appeals to other people.
+Walking at window-shopping speed is the best sign of an interesting place, and a close second is where people sit or better yet lie down.

 The Sidewalk Cafe Test